KirPetrikov/DAYWWYD/README.md

 **Valid characters** for sequences: `A, T, G, C, U, a, t, g, c, u`.
 Chimeric DNA-RNA sequences, i.e. including both `T, t`, and `U, u` aren't allowed.

 **Options**:
 - `trans` - returns the transcribed sequence.
-If the original sequence contained `U, u` then they will be replaced by `T, t` as for reverse transcription.
+If the original sequence contained `U, u` then they will be replaced by `T, t` as for reverse transcription
-- `rev` - returns the inverted sequence from backward to forward.
+- `rev` - returns the inverted sequence, from backward to forward
-- `comp` - returns the complementary sequence.
+- `comp` - returns the complementary sequence
-- `revcomp` - returns the inverted complementary sequence.
+- `revcomp` - returns the inverted complementary sequence

 **Examples**
 ```python